 2 The Petroleum (Submerged Lands) Registration Fees Amendment Act 1990 s.
 6 reads as follows:

-“

 6. Application of principal Act

 The principal Act continues to apply in relation to transfers to which section 78 of the Petroleum (Submerged Lands) Act 1982 continues to apply by virtue of the operation of section 201(3) of the Acts Amendment (Petroleum) Act 1990.